 Oh, and if you are still wondering, it is pronounced ‘hoo-gah’, rhyming with cougar.

-Get the Scandinavian Look
+Scandinavian Design: Get the Look

 No discussion on Scandinavian interior design would be complete without reference to at least a handful of iconic pieces from native designers — particularly those which emerged during the mid-20th century.
-What’s more, investing in a piece (there are some very good imitations out there too) or several is certainly a good way of injecting Scandinavian style.

 Lighting design is another area where the Scandinavians excelled in the 20th century; Poul Henningsen’s designs for Louis Poulsen are particularly recognisable.